commit-live-students/eda_project/q03_regression_plot/README.md

 # Draw a Scatter Plot to visualize the regression analysis

-In this task you will be plotting a regression plot using the Matplotlib and Seaborn libraries
+So, far we have only performed Univariate Analysis, now let's move into Multivariate Analysis.
+Suppose you wanna know how is the `SalePrice` affected by the change in `GrLivArea`.
+Which can be achieved by using scatter plot as they used to show the relationship between two variables.

+## Write a function `regression_plot` that :
+- Plots a scatter plot for the variables using `seaborn` library
+- Fits the linear regression line showing how the change in one variable affect the target variable `SalePrice`.

 For these you don't need to load the data, we have already done it for you.

-For this task, you are expected to plot a scatter plot for the two variables and check if you can recreate the plot provided in the images folder.

-So, far we have only performed Univariate Analysis, now let's move into Multivariate Analysis.

-We can make a plot of Numerical Features vs another Numerical Feature.

-So, now let's make a plot of a feature in the dataset against another feature in the same dataset.

-#### Parameters:
+### Parameters:

 | Parameter | dtype | argument type | default value | description |
 | --- | --- | --- | --- | --- |